Krayonn/minotaur/README.md

 To install the requirements for this project, use
 `pip install -r requirements.txt`

+Then to set up the database run, navigate to `minotaur\django_api\minotaur` and run `python manage.py makemigrations compounds`

+`python manage.py migrate`

 To start the webapp on your localhost, please navigate to the django_api, then use `python manage.py runserver`

 In your browser then go to [http://localhost:8000/](http://localhost:8000/) to view the webapp.

+Please then click on the acorn for the api page, and then use the `load data` button to load in the data to the database

+After you can use the api and dashboard
 ## Pages
 ### Home page
 Here you find some basic information on the project, as well as links to the other pages.